skhiggins/R_guide/README.md

 * Click OK

 Similarly, when running R scripts from the command line, specify the `--vanilla` option to avoid ineffecient saving/restoring of the workspace.

+When calling `source()` within one script (or the RStudio Console) to run another script, always specify the argument `encoding = "UTF-8"`.
+This ensures that code with special characters (e.g., letters with accent marks) will run correctly.

 ## Reproducibility